 - 3 cloves of garlic

-In the first step, peel the fresh red onion and remove possible dirt .
+In the first step, peel the fresh, red onion and remove possible dirt .
 Cut the onion into rings or pieces and put the other ingredients in a small saucepan.
-Leave the broth to simmer for about 10 minutes Then put the chopped onion in a jar or in a Ball Mason Jar (if you love it as American as we do).
-Now pour the heated broth over the onions so that they completely covered Now the glass just needs to be sealed hermetically so that the inside vacuum After the glass completely cooled you can store it.
-Sabine Ryan recommends the storage in the refrigerator and consumption of the pickles within two weeks.
+Let the broth simmer for about 10 minutes simmer.
+Then put the sliced onion in a preserving jar or in a Ball Mason Jar (if you like it as American as we do).
+Now pour the heated broth over the onions so that they completely covered Now the jar just needs to be sealed airtight so that the inside vacuum can occur.
+After the glass completely cooled you can store it.
+Sabine Ryan recommends the Storage in the refrigerator and consumption of the pickles within two weeks.

 The pickled onions taste great with salads, on sandwiches, with cheese and of course on homemade burgers .
-The pickles can also be added to various pan-fried dishes.
+The pickles can also be added to various stir-fries.
 Enjoy!

 Buy pickles instead of pickling vegetables yourself

-The undisputed classic , which is often mistakenly referred to as pickles is equated, is pickled cucumbers .
-If you don’t want to pickle vegetables yourself, but still don’t want to miss out on the wonderful taste of cucumbers or just want to get some new inspiration when it comes to pickling, we would be happy to recommend the different flavors our pickles from SuckerPunch .
-The company produces the pickled cucumbers with a lot of love and is guaranteed to suit your taste.
-Just try it yourself:
+The undisputed classic , which is often mistakenly referred to as Pickles is equated, is pickled cucumbers .
+If you do not want to pickle vegetables yourself, but still do not want to miss out on the delicious taste of cucumbers or simply want to get new inspiration in the matter of pickling, we recommend the different flavors our pickles from SuckerPunch .
+The company produces its pickled cucumbers with love and is guaranteed to please your taste buds.
+Just try it for yourself: